ejafek13/Yelp-Affluence-Prediction/README.md

 ### Executive Summary
 - Yelp Dollar sign ($) data alone is not a strong predictor of geospatial affluence
 - Correlation of Yelp Dollar Sign to Median Income is 0.11
-- Challenges observed: limited venue/business/service representation in low affluence or low population areas, non-residents providing Yelp reviews
+- Challenges observed: limited venue/business/service representation in low affluence or low population areas, non-residents     providing yelp reviews
-- However by augmenting Yelp Dollar Sign data with median home value with price ratings, population, and classifying cheap and expensive restaurants, the train/test scores improved
+- Augmenting Yelp Dollar Sign data with feature engineering improved scores
-- Ultimately we were able to achieve our key objective of accepting a location as input and estimating with 65.5% accuracy the location’s affluence
+- Model is able to accept a location as input and estimate the affluence category with 65.5% accuracy
+- We do not recommend using Yelp price level data alone to predict affluence

 ---